-2016 Kansas Statutes
+2020 Kansas Statutes

 22a-233.
 Autopsy, when; fees and travel allowances; specimens; record and report to coroner and clerk of the district court; exhumation and autopsy. (a) If, in the opinion of the coroner, an autopsy should be performed, or if an autopsy is requested in writing by the county or district attorney or if the autopsy is required under K.S.A.
 22a-242, and amendments thereto, such autopsy shall be performed by a qualified pathologist as may be designated by the coroner.
 A pathologist performing an autopsy, at the request of a coroner, shall be paid a usual and reasonable fee to be allowed by the board of county commissioners and shall be allowed and paid the travel allowance prescribed for coroners and deputy coroners in accordance with the provisions of K.S.A.
-22a-242, and amendments thereto, the same to be paid by the board of county commissioners of the courted except that autopsies performed under K.S.A.
+22a-228, and amendments thereto, the same to be paid by the board of county commissioners of the county in which the cause of death occurred except that autopsies performed under K.S.A.
+22a-242, and amendments thereto, shall be paid for in accordance with K.S.A.
 22a-242, and amendments thereto.